 netsh advfirewall firewall set rule group="remote desktop" new enable=Yes

-Enable Remote Desktop on Windows 11 from PowerShell
+Enable Remote Desktop from PowerShell

 -